mib-unitn/SoFT/README.md

 # SoFT: A Feature Tracking Suite for Solar Physics

 Small-scale magnetic elements are vital in the energetic balance of the Sun’s atmosphere.
-These structures cover the entire solar surface and understanding their dynamics can address longstanding questions such as coronal heating and solar wind acceleration.

-While existing tracking codes are accessible, they often use outdated or licensed programming languages. **SoFT: Solar Feature Tracking** is a novel feature tracking routine built in Python, designed for reliable detection and fast associations.
+These structures cover the entire solar surface and understanding their dynamics can address longstanding questions such as coronal heating and solar wind acceleration. **SoFT: Solar Feature Tracking** is a novel feature tracking routine built in Python, designed for reliable detection and fast associations.

 ### Detection and Identification: The Watershed Algorithm